-OGP National Action Plans can help identify and advance open government commitments that are central to both the OGP and the Sustainable Development Goals
+OGP National Action Plans can help identify and advance open government commitments that are central to both the OGP and the overall 2030 Agenda for Sustainable Development

 The core of a country's participation in the OGP is the biennial National Action Plan, and in OGP's short four-year history these plans have been used to tackle a broad spectrum of public policy challenges.
 These have ranged from core open government issues such as access to information and fiscal transparency to increasing public participation in public services such as health and education.
-Many of the issues addressed in OGP plans closely correlate with the SDGs (see Box 1).17
+Many of the issues addressed in OGP plans closely correlate with the SDGs (see Box 1).21